-It’s been said that Buenos Aires has the best nightlife of any city in South America.
+It’s said that Buenos Aires has the best nightlife of any city in South America.
 There are so many options that anyone – young or old, straight or gay – can find their niche.
 There are also incredible restaurants and bars that offer exquisite food and drinks.
-Clubs, or boliches, are open late so anyone can dance the night away.
-Milongas, or tango dance halls, are also open all night long and are great for those who want a more cultural night out.
+Clubs, or boliches, are open late, and anyone can dance the night away.
+Milongas, or tango dance halls, are also running all night long and are great for those who want a more cultural night out.

 - CON: Late nights

-Argentines start their Saturday night around 1am, which is usually when other cities are winding down.
-It's great for those who like staying out late, but not everyone wants to be out until 8am on a Sunday morning.
+Argentines start their Saturday night around 1am, when other cities usually are winding down.
+It's great for those who like staying out until late, but not everyone wants to be out until 8am on a Sunday.

 + PRO: Buenos Aires is HUGE

 There is a large expat community in Buenos Aires.
-There are people of all ages from all over the world and each is in Buenos Aires for a variety of reasons.
-Some are just out of college, others moved for work and many are even retiring in Buenos Aires.
+There are people of all ages from all over the world, and each is in Buenos Aires for a variety of reasons.
+Some are just out of college, others moved for work, and many retire in Buenos Aires.

 For those looking for a city with few foreigners, Buenos Aires is not it.
 Although English is not spoken in most places, there are still many expats and even more tourists in most parts of the city.
-Just walking down any main street one will hear other languages, especially English and Portuguese.
+Just walking down any high street, one will hear other languages, especially English and Portuguese.

 Safety in Buenos Aires